bmlamoureux/workshop/literaturereview.md

-# Alt-H2 The use of Machine Learning Methods for Improved Disaster Management and Responce Throughout Haiti
+# The use of Machine Learning Methods for Improved Disaster Management and Responce Throughout Haiti
+by Brooke Lamoureux